thescientist13/HP_Stuff/content/FanFiction/Harry_Potter_-_Nephilim/Appendices/Appendix_C.md

        them.
 What type of bird she most resembles seems to vary from veela community to veela community.
 This almost always applies to half-veela as well.
-     - Her inheritance from the Dominions was restricted
+     - Her inheritance from the Dominions was restricted (leading some scholars to mistakenly think that veela are descendent from a primordial population)
-       * in human form she *always* produces pheromones.
+       * in human form she *always* produces a super-abundance of pheromones.
          She cannot *not* produce them, though with considerable effort she can control *how much* she produces.
 This is true of half-veela as well.
        * in avian form, she can *only* produce a form of naphtha that catches fire instantly when exposed to oxygen, though fortunately (for everyone else) she has *some* control over this (unlike the